tada1765/STM32F103c8t6-as-ST-linker-with-LED-Blinky-program/README.md

 1.5 circuit connection:
 -------------------------
 - connect GPIO pin that set early which is PA2 or PA3 or PA5 to LED with 220 ohm resistor and the other side of the resistor go to ground.

+- connect the USB cable to the STM32f103c8t6 which has the ST link program uploaded to the PC not the other STM32f103c8t6 that waiting to be program by STM32cube IDE later on.

 1.6 Summary:
 ---------------